Pulled Apart - Part VIII: Protocol handlers

-I’ve mentioned previously about Pull’s support for protocol handlers (see part 4) which enable the application to subscribe to a feed easily just by clicking a link.
-Today I will look at how I to register protocol handlers.
+I’ve mentioned previously about Pull's support for protocol handlers (see part 4), which enables the application to subscribe to a feed easily just by clicking a link.
+Today I will look at how to register protocol handlers.

 Protocol Handlers

-Registering a protocol handler is one of the simplest things I did in Pull, because it is merely a registry key which needs to be added to the system.
+Registering a protocol handler is one of the simplest things I did in Pull because it is merely a registry key that needs to be added to the system.
 The registry key follows the pattern below.

 Key